Routine use cases

 Full context before the next step

 This article gives the context a reader needs before opening a routine guide.
-"How to choose a small face yoga step for jaw-focused breaks" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Small step: jaw focused breaks" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to choose a small face yoga step for jaw-focused breaks", the safest answer starts with context.
-In a travel day where a short routine is more realistic than a full plan, "How to choose a small face yoga step for jaw-focused breaks" is usually a practical decision rather than a promise hunt.
+For "Small step: jaw focused breaks", the safest answer starts with context.
+In a travel day where a short routine is more realistic than a full plan, "Small step: jaw focused breaks" is usually a practical decision rather than a promise hunt.
 The reader is trying to check whether reminders reduce friction or add pressure, so the first move should be observable: keep private notes focused on what was practiced.
-If that choice makes the next session easier to repeat for "How to choose a small face yoga step for jaw-focused breaks", the article has done.
+If that choice makes the next session easier to repeat for "Small step: jaw focused breaks", the article has done its job.
+If "Small step: jaw focused breaks" only creates more searching, pause before adding another routine.
+Orena.

 Section 2